glitchdotcom/friendly-words/README.md

-Random Words
+Random Words Node Module
 =================

-This app generates random word pairings from the curated set of Glitch words.
+This package generates random word pairings from the curated set of Glitch words.

-API
+Usage
 ---

-It provides 3 GET endpoints:
+It provides 3 endpoints:

 ```
 /word-pairs/